Campus Services Payment Gateway Rationalisation (CSPGR) Project

 - Integration from the new Payment Portal to Western Union, POLi and PayPal payment processors

 A first release of the payment gateway is planned for 22 January 2018.
 The project will run to May 2018.

 How will this affect me?

 For the vast majority of staff, students and University clients, this initiative will have no impact.
 Training will be provided for the affected staff that will interact with the new payment portal.

 Keep an eye on this web page as more information will follow over the coming months.
-Training and job aids will also be provided to impacted Application Owners and Application Administrators, along with affected Finance staff.
+Training and user guides will also be provided to impacted Application Owners, along with affected Finance staff.